athackst/vscode-ament-task-provider/CONTRIBUTING.md

 - You can relaunch the extension from the debug toolbar after making changes to the files listed above.
 - You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

-If you want to add another task, follow [these directions](How-to-Add.md)
+If you want to add another task, follow the [how to add directions](How-to-Add.md)

 ### Install your extension